 Rick is a member of the Florida Real Property and Probate Section of the Florida Bar, and a member of International Council of Shopping Centers.

-In the community, he is on the Board of Directors for Russell Foundation and a volunteer for All Children's Hospital, Fairmount Park Elementary School and the Fishing Rights Alliance.
+In the community, he is on the Board of Directors for Russell Foundation, a member of Clutch Hitters of Tampa Bay, and a volunteer for All Children's Hospital, Fairmount Park Elementary School and Keswick Christian School.
 He was a previous recipient of the St. Petersburg Association of Legal Support Specialists "Boss of the Year" award; and a recipient of the Halo Crew, Inc.’s "Wings" Award for Charitable Contributions.

 Rick received his J.D., cum laude, from Stetson University College of Law in 1996, and earned his B.S.B.A. with honors from the University of Florida in1993.
 While in law school he served as an Assistant Editor of the Stetson Law Review.